Maikuolan/Common/_docs/YAML.md

 }
 ```

-The YAML handler also supports inline variables (when correctly registered to the `Refs` member), which can be traversed via dot notation.
+The YAML handler also supports inline variables (when correctly registered to the `Refs` property), which can be traversed via dot notation.

 Example inline variable usage: